RamlyBurger/FoodHunter/docs/reports/STUDENT_1_REPORT_Section_5.md

 Attempt 5847: student@tarumt.edu.my / MyP@ssw0rd! → SUCCESS (account compromised)
 ```

+**Impact if Unmitigated:**
+- Complete account takeover allowing access to personal information
+- Ability to place fraudulent orders using stored payment methods
+- Access to order history and delivery addresses
+- Potential for identity theft using collected personal data

 #### Threat 2: Session Hijacking

 Session hijacking occurs when an attacker steals a valid session token to impersonate a legitimate user.
 Attackers can obtain tokens through network sniffing on public WiFi, XSS attacks, or malware.
+This attack is particularly dangerous because it bypasses password authentication entirely.

+**Technical Details:**
+- Session tokens are typically stored in cookies or local storage
+- On unsecured networks (HTTP), tokens can be intercepted using packet sniffing tools like Wireshark
+- XSS vulnerabilities can allow JavaScript to read and exfiltrate session cookies
+- Man-in-the-middle (MITM) attacks can intercept tokens even on HTTPS if certificate validation is bypassed

 **Attack Scenario:**

 1. User logs into FoodHunter and receives token: `1|abc123xyz789...`
-2. Attacker intercepts this token via public WiFi
+2. Attacker intercepts this token via public WiFi using ARP spoofing
-3. Attacker uses the stolen token to access user's account
+3. Attacker uses the stolen token to access user's account from their own device
 4. Without proper session management, attacker maintains access indefinitely
+5. Even if the legitimate user changes their password, the stolen token remains valid

+**Impact if Unmitigated:**
+- Attacker can place orders, modify profile, and access sensitive data
+- Legitimate user may not notice the compromise until fraudulent activity occurs
+- Multiple devices could be accessing the account simultaneously
+- Difficulty in forensic analysis due to shared session identifiers

 #### Threat 3: Weak Password

 Weak passwords are easy targets for dictionary attacks and credential stuffing.
 Without enforcing password complexity, users may choose simple passwords like "password123" or "123456" which are quickly compromised.
+Studies show that over 80% of data breaches involve weak or stolen passwords.

+**Technical Details:**
+- Common passwords like "123456", "password", and "qwerty" appear in every password list
+- Users often reuse passwords across multiple sites, enabling credential stuffing
+- Personal information (birthdays, names, pet names) are commonly used and easily guessed
+- Short passwords (< 8 characters) can be cracked in minutes using modern GPU-based tools

 **Attack Scenario:**